Creating a law firm budget and organizing your finances is arguably one of the most important starting points when hanging your shingle.

 2. Project your revenue

-Once you’ve itemized all the expenses, the next step is to project your expected revenues honestly and accurately.
-This can be thought of as a mapping exercise, as a budget should be your guiding point to building a successful law firm.
+Once you’ve itemized all your expenses, the next step is to project your expected revenues honestly and accurately.
+Consider this step a mapping exercise, as a budget should be your guiding point to building a successful law firm.

-It’s also a good idea to incorporate your personal and business goals into the process.
+Incorporating your personal and business goals into the process is also a good idea.
 For example;

 - Do you need to meet certain revenue marks to keep the office lights on, or more importantly, to provide for your family?